Issac1809/Automated-Testing-for-Wise-Staging-Environment/README.md

 3. Driver dependencies are already available in the project folder, so there is no need to install them separately.

 **Setup Instructions**
+1. Clone this repo - git clone https://github.com/Issac1809/Automated-Testing-for-Wise-Staging-Environment.git
-1. Navigate to the Project Directory
+2. Navigate to the Project Directory
-2. mvn clean install
+3. mvn clean install
-3. mvn test
+4. mvn test
-4. Email Reports  - Once the tests are executed, email reports will be generated under test-output folder.
+5. Email Reports  - Once the tests are executed, email reports will be generated under test-output folder.

 Or